 📑 Remove from CIM ×

 Notes

-This dialog will allow you to remove a node from CIM.
-Nodes shown are in a state where they can be removed.
+This dialog will allow yo from CIM.
+Nodes show they can be removed.

 Remove from CIM

 Select one from the list

 Node Selection

 shasta1 V

 shasta2

-snasta2

 Ok Cancel

 Figure 53: Add to CIM

 To remove a node from CIM by means of the Tools pull-down menu, select Cluster Integrity and Remove from CIM from the expandable pull-down menu.
 Choose the CF node to be removed from the pop-up and click on Ok.
 A node can be removed at any time.